 - Junior Year:

-- Meet with one of the graduate program directors to complete the nomination form (which must be included with your admission application).
+- Meet with the graduate program director to complete the nomination form (which must be included with your admission application).

 - Apply to graduate school through the online application portal (https://graduate.appstate.edu/prospective-students), indicating that you will be an accelerated admission student.
 A complete online application includes 3 reference contacts, an uploaded resume, a scan of the completed nomination form, and a $55 application fee.
 Note that the term of admission you choose should be the first one you plan to enroll in AFTER your undergraduate graduation.

 - After your nomination is accepted: Choose graduate coursework in consultation with your undergraduate advisor and graduate program director.

 - Senior Year: Complete up to 12 hours of graduate coursework.

 Students accepted into the program may register without special permission.

 Students whose nominations are pending must complete the Senior Permission Form in order to enroll in graduate courses.
 The form is available from the School of Graduate Studies website (https://graduate.appstate.edu/about-us/forms).